Bishwa Ijtema: Etymology

+The phrase Bishwa Ijtema is made up from the words of two different languages, Bishwa from Bengali and Ijtema from Arabic.
+Bishwa means "world" or "global" in Bengali.
+Ijtema (Arabic: اجتماع) means "public gathering" or "conference" in Arabic.
+Ijtema is a type of voluntary Islamic congregation organised by Islamic organisations in association with a large number of Muslims.

+Together it translates "world conference" or "global congregation".

 Organization

-The event is organized in January by the Bangladeshi branch of the Tablighi Jamaat, a Deobandi movement.
+The event is organized generally in January, occasionally in February, by the Bangladeshi branch of the Tablighi Jamaat, a Deobandi movement.

 The congregation takes place in an area which spans over five square kilometers in Tongi, an outer suburb north of Dhaka.
 An extensive tent is created in the area with the help of the Government of Bangladesh.
 Transport is provided by state-run companies, including Biman Bangladesh Airlines, the Bangladesh Railway and the Bangladesh Road Transport Corporation (BRTC).
 The Bangladesh Armed Forces assists by arranging infrastructure.
+Law enforcement agencies such as Bangladesh Police and Rapid Action Battalion (RAB) are responsible for ensuring the safety and security at the Ijtema ground and the surrounding vicinity.
 Despite the large number of devotees living within a confined space, generally there are very few problems of sanitation, cooking, and internal movements.
 It is believed to be possible because of the minimalist approach adopted by the devotees.
 Devotees reduce their own requirements and develop a respect for others' requirements.
 During the Final Prayer, huge crowds stretch from the Ijtema ground in Tongi into the Dhaka metropolitan area.
 Schools and offices are declared closed on the occasion.

+Process

+The whole gathering place is an open field, which is prepared for the gathering with canopies fixed on bamboo poles.
+Tin canopies and tin fences are provided for foreign guests only.
+The gathering place is divided first by khitta and then by pole number.
+Participants identify their location with khitta number and pole number.
+There is a separate secured area for foreign visitors, where volunteers ensure strict security, no armed forces are allowed to enter.

+Usually a phrase of Ijtema last for at least three days, usually from Friday to Sunday.
+It starts with Ambayan (opening sermon) after the Jumua prayers and ends with Akheri Munajat (closing prayer).
+Many ordinary Muslims do not spend the three days in Ijtema, but only attend the Friday prayer or the last prayer; However, most people participate in the last prayer.
+The Prime Minister, President, Leader of Opposition and other leaders of Bangladesh participate in Akheri Munajat separately.
+The worshipers participated in the last prayer with intense devotion and pray to Allah for forgiveness.
+During Akhiri Munajat, the banks of the Turag River turn into a tide of worshippers.
+Akheri Munajat is generally delivered in Urdu, but since 2018, was given in Bengali, Bangladesh‘s official language, for the first time since 1980.